xieyuheng/inner/source/_posts/note/category-theory/contextual-pre-category.md

 The essentially algebraic theories are many sorted **partial** algebraic theories.

+- **[Xie]** This "essentially algebraic theory" and the use of partial function, is further developed in Vladimir Voevodsky's paper, "Subsystems and regular quotients of C-systems".

 - **[Xie]** When try to formalize category theory in a programming language without dependent type, one often come up with such **partial** theories